 When you’re done appreciating the marvels of Fort Wayne, stay downtown and walk around.
 Remember, don’t be afraid to look up.
 There’s a lot to see.

-This blog was originally published in April 2019.
-Last updated in June 2020.
+This blog was originally published in April 2019 and has been updated.